Murasame233/casper-simple-dao/design.md

 Pledge token for vote percent.

 # proposal
+There is only one proposal active.

 proposal can be two type:
 - send token to one
 - update some value in storage

+And proposal have vote_limit.

+When vote_limit hitted the contract with judge a proposal run or not, and give reward to all voter who vote same as the result.

+P.S.
+User can make a proposal to update reward value.